sanyamseac/MeGame/README.md

 =======

 We have used few open sources free to use online resourses, or resourses with MIT lisence.
 Mostly Art was made internally, using Krita, Paint, Bandlabs, etc.
-40-50% Code was written with Github Copilot Enabled to assist.
+40-50% Code was written with Github Copilot Enabled to assist Debugging and Templating.

 =======